Guy de Saint-Gelais: Commonwealth

 While the bishop of Valence was working to secure the election of the duc d'Anjou as the king of the Commonwealth, he complained of the difficult task he faced.
 The massacre of Saint-Bartholomew and the competition for the throne from other candidates complicated matters for Valence.
 He emphasised in particular that if the siege of La Rochelle was resolved in a violent destruction of the city his position would be significantly further complicated.
 He thus appealed to the French court.

 In response two men arrived to offer their support.
 Firstly the abbot of L'Isle and secondly the seigneur de Lanssac who had departed France on 16 January.
 Lanssac arrived in the country on 1 March 1573, and was initially arrested as a spy, though subsequently released.
 Both Lanssac and the abbot travelled all across the Commonwealth, making an emotive case to all those they spoke to (in Latin, so that they might be understood) that Anjou was "easy of access, a good listener and a wise responder".
 After the bishop of Valence (and his competition) had delivered their speeches in which they made the cases for their candidates there was a several week period before the voting.
 During this time Valence continued to receive all visitors while the abbot of L'Isle worked to build up fervour with the Commonwealth's bishops and Lanssac was focused on inspiring the passions of the more politique electors.
 A third representative, the seigneur de Balagny did his best to entertain the electors with drinks, dances and other entertainment.
 The voting for the election transpired starting 4 May 1573, and by 9 May it was known that Anjou had won the vote of the noble electors and Monluc wrote back to inform the prince.
-Two days later the supporters of the other candidates - the erzherzog von Österreich (archduke of Österreich) and the king of Sverige - conceded defeat to Anjou.
+Two days later the supporters of the other candidates - Archduke Ernest of Austria and the king of Sweden - conceded defeat to Anjou.
 The concession was not unconditional however, the party of the dissidents wished to impose upon Anjou the signing of articles that would limit his powers as king.
 When they came to present these articles they were quickly drowned out by cries acclaiming Anjou as king.
 The astute Zborowski, understanding the risk of this dissension triangulated between the two camps of electors.
 He declared that Anjou had been successfully elected, but not yet appointed as king.
 Success in this would be maintained behind the acceptance of the dissident parties conditions by the three French ambassadors.